 - APPA: Leadership in Educational Facilitites - Custodial Operation Self-Analysis Program (PDF)(15pp, 600K, About PDF)is a self-analysis tool designed to identify many of the variables that influence institutional custodial operations.
 It also establishes standardized benchmarks for the industry.

 - School Cleaning and Maintenance Practices: Resource List by the National Clearinghouse for Educational Facilities offers an annotated list of links, books and journal articles on custodial standards and procedures, equipment, safety and product directories for the cleaning and maintenance of schools and colleges.

 State and Local Entities

-- The Product Review Database by the Los Angeles (California) Unified School District offers a searchable database of over 6,000 products evaluated by the district's Office of Environmental Health and Safety to determine their suitability for use in and around Los Angeles schools.
+- Chemical Product Evaluation Program by the Los Angeles (California) Unified School District offers a searchable database of over 6,000 products evaluated by the district's Office of Environmental Health and Safety to determine their suitability for use in and around Los Angeles schools.

 - Green Cleaning Program by the New York State Office of General Services presents best practices and a list of approved green cleaning products.
 A toolkit also describes five steps to a green cleaning program as well as online training courses and customizable documents and templates.